How to start a Shopify store? (2019 guide)

 Even though this method is a bit more complicated and requires knowing how CVS files work, it’s much faster in the end compared to the previous method.
 You can see a sample for the CVS file here.

 Customize designs to match the main color and spirit of the site

-After you have chosen a theme at the step above, you can make further adjustment to it for a unique look and feel.
+After you have chosen a theme at the step above, you can make further adjustments to it for a unique look and feel.
 Just go to Shopify admin > Theme and you can edit almost everything from there.
 The theme editor has a preview feature that shows you how the changes will look like in the live store.
-If you have coding knowledge, you can create advanced customization using HTML, CSS and Liquid.
+If you have coding knowledge, you can create advanced customization using HTML, CSS, and Liquid.

 As mentioned before, certain settings are available for only certain themes.
 You can always find your theme documentation for instructions.

 >> Maybe you’ll want to know: Shopify Website Design Checklist For Your Store